-When giving a massage, you usually have three options to choose from: lotion, cream or oil.
+When giving a massage, you usually have three options: lotion, cream or oil.
 Among the three, I prefer lotion because it’s absorbed quickly and doesn’t leave that greasy feeling on the skin.

 But massage lotions aren’t created equal.
 For this reason, I have searched far and wide for the best products, relying both on expert opinions and online reviews to help me choose the cream of the crop.